by CancerConnect Updated 10/2021

 Mutations in the CHEK2 gene increase the risk of breast cancer, particularly among women who also have a family history of the disease.
-These results were published in the Journal of Clinical Oncology.

 Mutations in the CHEK2 gene have been reported to increase breast cancer risk by up to three-fold.
 The risk associated with a CHEK2 mutation, however, may vary by a woman’s family history of breast cancer.
 CHEK2 mutations may increase breast cancer risk to a greater extent among women with a family history of the disease.